krishnans2006/fpga-flight-sim/reports/report.typ

   caption: [
     Block Diagram
   ],
-)
+) <block_diagram>

-Figure 1 shows our proposed block diagram.
+@block_diagram shows our proposed block diagram.
 As you will see in this report, we deviated substantially from this design due to resource constraints and other miscellaneous design choices.

 = Hardware

 == Description

-The hardware component of this project is responsible for rendering objects to the monitor, as shown in Figure 1.
+The hardware component of this project is responsible for rendering objects to the monitor, as shown in @block_diagram.
 Because we implemented 3D rendering, we added a fairly large graphics pipeline between the display logic and the object data storage (ROMs).
 The addition of 3D graphics necessitated the implementation of several vector/matrix processing units, used for applying linear transformations, projection, and interpolation.

-In our implementation, we leveraged the DDR3 memory capabilities of the RealDigital Urbana board--thus allowing us to store large video buffers (VRAM) which ordinarily would not have fit within BRAM/Distributed RAM on the Spartan-7 FPGA (or at least without extraordinary logic element usage).
+In our implementation, we leveraged the DDR3 memory capabilities of the RealDigital Urbana board---thus allowing us to store large video buffers (VRAM) which ordinarily would not have fit within BRAM/Distributed RAM on the Spartan-7 FPGA (or at least without extraordinary logic element usage).

 == Module Descriptions

 === flight_sim_top.sv

-flight_sim_top.sv is our top level file which instantiates both the graphics component of our project, as well as the block diagram shown in Figure 10.
+flight_sim_top.sv is our top level file which instantiates both the graphics component of our project, as well as the block diagram shown in @vivado_block_design.

 === ddr_renderer_top.sv

 ddr_renderer_top.sv is our top-level graphics module, instantiating the line buffer, graphics pipeline, graphics cache, and necessary arbitration and state machine logic.

-The overall high-level structure of ddr3_renderer_top is given by Figure 2.
+The overall high-level structure of ddr3_renderer_top is given by @block_diagram_ddr3.

 #figure(
     image("media/graphics_bd.png"),